Golden Features

-Biography
+Career

+2013-2017: Career commencement and EPs

 Tom Stell has performed as Golden Features since 2014.
 When Peking Duk members, Adam Hyde and Reuben Styles, relocated from Canberra to Sydney they shared a house with Stell for a year.
 He recalled, "Those two are like my brothers and without both of their support and guidance the Golden Features project never would have seen the light of day."

 Golden Features adopted a gold mask for performances and initially maintained his anonymity.
 He explained, "You go out, you do whatever you have to do, you put it out there in the world, and you don't expect personal credit for it.
 You just do it because it satisfies you...
 I didn't want my face plastered over things just because I prefer to have a character that I speak through."
 As a solo artist, he released a four-track self-titled extended play in February 2014.
 After he revealed his name, he observed, "it became a gimmick and people became more interested in who is making the music rather than the music itself.
 So I cut it off and put my face up everywhere.
 The initial idea was like the music speak for itself, it backfired but I stand by it."

 The producer provided a remix version for the Presets' single, "No Fun" (August 2014), which made it to No. 13 on the ARIA Club Tracks.
 His EP provided a single, "Tell Me" featuring Nicole Millar, in the following month, which reached No. 14 on the ARIA Dance Singles and No. 7 on the ARIA Hitseekers Singles charts.
 It missed being listed on the Triple J Hottest 100, 2014, and was placed in the Second Hottest 100 (101–200) at No. 101.